Views: 894

 Camera Performance: Great for Daylight, Okay for Night

 It gets better: Samsung’s software processing has improved.
 Even with the same sensors as the older A15, the A16 5G produces better skin tones and HDR balance.
 It is perfectly fine for capturing memories, but don’t expect it to compete with the Samsung Members community’s pro-level photography.
+If you need to offload those high-res files, using a photo stick for Android phones is a quick way to free up space.
 For basic video calls and selfies, the 13MP front camera is more than sufficient.

 Pros and Cons: The Honest Breakdown